IZ001/OSagnosticDESops/README.md

 3. Follow "install from source" guide to install prerequisits https://doc.sagemath.org/html/en/installation/source.html

-4. Extract downloaded source
+4. Unpack the archive with downloaded source

-5. Follow steps from README.md, which is inside extracted source:
+5. Follow steps from README.md, which is inside the unpacked archive:
+  Run commands
   a. ./configure
   b. make